 Having a well deserved reputation for some of the fastest slot car racers in the world, with Czech drivers occupying the top tree slots in the current ISRA World ranking, much of slot car racing in the Czech Republic is based upon speed with Eurosport and Wing cars enjoying strong support.
 The national organization coordinates with ISRA for eurosport and ESROC for wing cars.

-Two clubs stand out with their size and influence.
-One club is the AMDK Pilsen, located in the Western part of the Republic where the world record of 1.386 was set by Brad Friesner from Toronto Canada during the Czech Nationals, and the other is the Slot Racing Center Lustenice, located 35 km North East of Prague with their 4-lane 22 meter plastic track and their high-speed Blue King where the current track record is 1.408.
+Club Scene - Two clubs stand out with their size and influence.
+One club is the AMDK Pilsen, located in the Western part of the Republic where this year a new world record of 1.347 seconds was set by Brad Friesner from Toronto Canada during the Czech Nationals, and the other is the Slot Racing Center Lustenice, located 35 km North East of Prague with their 4-lane 22 metre plastic track and their high-speed Blue King where the current track record is 1.408.
 In 1997 a club with more than 40 years of history and one that hosted the first ISRA World Championship in 1992 closed it's doors.
 But after retirement a number of former members were left with little to do so they decided that their club, Mini Racing Club - Česká Lipa would make a comeback!
 AMC Slot Racing Club in Prague races on an "Orange Queen", an 8-lane 40 metre flat track and will serve as host of the 2018 Czech Masters.
 One of the oldest clubs in the Czech Republic, its origins dating back to the early 60s is SRC Brno.
 The club races on a 6-lane 40 metre routed track that was recently constructed.
 Major competitions include the Moravia Open, BPA Cup and a round of the Honda HSV Tour.
 The club also sponsors an extensive youth program.

 Some of the series run in the Czech Republic include the Honda Cup which is a flexi chassis class for x12 motors and lexan Honda HSV bodies, Grand Prix which is a series of races for Eurosport cars for the Championship of the Czech Republic and is open to international participation, Euro Cup, Cahoza Cup and SPCV.